 When a woman enters the novitiate, she is known as a novice and is called "Sister."

 The canonical novitiate is a year dedicated to prayer, exploring the meaning of the vows and delving more deeply into religious life and the charism (unique spirit or character) of the community.

 Some communities add an additional year to the novitiate during which the sister engages in ministry.

-At the conclusion of this time of prayer, study and community life, the novice professes temporary vows, commonly called first vows, which are canonically binding for a particular length of time, often ranging from one to three years.
+At the conclusion of this time of prayer, study and community life, the novice professes temporary vows, commonly called first vows.
+These are canonically binding for a particular length of time, often ranging from one to three years.
 During this time, the sisters engage in ministry and live in community.
 At the end of this period, the vows can be renewed.

 Perpetual vows, commonly called final vows, are professed anytime three to nine years after temporary vows.
 The time may vary according to the tradition of the community.
 Perpetual vows are professed for life.
-(In the case of the Daughters of Charity, a society of apostolic life featured in this series, the sisters do not profess perpetual vows, but renew them every year.)
+(In the case of the Daughters of Charity, the sisters do not profess perpetual vows, but renew them every year.)

-Learn more: For National Catholic Sisters Week 2016, GSR presents three profiles of four women in formation in the U.S.,
+Learn more from these three profiles of four women in formation in the U.S.,

 on four different paths to becoming sisters: